ustunb/reachml/README.md

 pip install "git+https://github.com/ustunb/reachml#egg=reachml[cplex]"
 ```

 Many of the functions in `reach-ml` will require [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) to run properly.
 The command above will install CPLEX Community Edition.
 The community edition has a strict limit on the number of constraints it can support.
-To avoid these, you will want install reachml without the cplex option, and download and install the full version of IBM CPLEX [following these instructions](https://github.com/ustunb/docs/cplex_instructions.md).
+To avoid these, you will want install reachml without the cplex option, and download and install the full version of IBM CPLEX [following these instructions](https://www.ibm.com/support/pages/how-do-i-download-cplex-optimization-studio).

+We now allow [SCIP](https://pyscipopt.readthedocs.io/en/latest/) to run as well - it installed with the python package.

 ## Responsiveness Scores Quickstart